1957 New York Giants (MLB) season

 The 1957 New York Giants season involved the team finishing in sixth place in the National League with a 69–85 record, 26 games behind the NL and World Champion Milwaukee Braves.
 It was the team's 75th and final season in New York City before its relocation to San Francisco, California for the following season.
-The last game at their stadium, the Polo Grounds, was played on September 29 against the Pittsburgh Pirates.
+Their last game at their stadium, the Polo Grounds and as a New York-based franchise was a 9-1 loss to the Pittsburgh Pirates on September 29.